Georgia Tech vs UT Austin: Which Online AI Master’s Degree Is Worth It?

 At Georgia Tech, you’ll build a broad foundation in computer science — systems, theory, and applications — and then specialize in AI.
 Former students consistently describe it as rigorous and demanding.
 The coursework is technical and unforgiving.
 It’s designed to produce well-rounded software engineers who deeply understand AI, not AI specialists who know little else.

 UT Austin’s MSAI takes a different approach.
 The only required course is Ethics in AI — everything else is an AI elective.
 This gives you remarkable flexibility to tailor the degree to your specific interests, whether that’s machine learning, computer vision, NLP, or robotics.
-The tradeoff is that former students note it can feel less rigorous than Georgia Tech on the systems and theory side.

 Which Program Has Better Career Outcomes?